Nicknames for Grandparents: Beyond Grandma & Grandpa

 There are so many different names for grandfather and grandmother!
 This is such a big event in your life, and deciding which is the best nickname can seem like a momentous decision.

-1. Go through your list of grandparent nicknames and put a line through the names you know you don't want to be called.
+Go through your list of grandma and grandpa names and put a line through the names you know you don't want to be called.
 You’ll be able to eliminate a lot of them easily and narrow down the field quickly.

-2. Now that you’ve crossed a bunch of names off, go through the list a second time.
+Now that you’ve crossed off a bunch of names, go through the list a second time.
 This time, circle the names that you like the sound of.

-3. Look through all the names you've circled.
-Is there is a pattern?
-Perhaps you like more creative names, or ones that start with a certain letter.
+Look through all the names you've circled.
+Is there a pattern?
+Perhaps you like more unique names for grandparents, or ones that start with a certain letter.
 Maybe the traditional nicknames for grandma spark more joy than the more unusual ones do.

-7. Don’t get too attached to the name you’ve chosen.
-Once he or she starts talking, you grandchild is likely to come up with a different name for you.
+Don’t get too attached to the name you’ve chosen.
+Once he or she starts talking, your grandchild is likely to come up with a different name for you.

 Abba